AnotherJohnH/picoX7/README.md

 (see below)
 Works well but notice Cirrus Logic have discontinued this device.
 Should be easy to switch to another I2S DAC
-+ The Pico is slightly overclocked to 137.48 MHz to avoid jitter when driving the I2S chip with a sample frequency of 49100 Hz
++ ~~The Pico is slightly overclocked to 137.48 MHz to avoid jitter when driving the I2S chip with a sample frequency of 49100 Hz~~ The Pico is significantly overclocked to 191.08 MHz to squeeze in 8 voices and generate a jitter free sample rate of 49096 Hz.
 + UART-0 used as a debug console (TX) and alternate MIDIish-IN from the host
 + UART-1 (RX) implements the MIDI-IN interface
 + Two PIO state machines are used to generate I2S and MCLK for the DAC module